vagrawal91/Isogeometric-analysis-using-THB-Splines/README.md

 # Isogeometric-analysis-using-THB-Splines

 This program solves a simple Poisson problem using (T)HB-Splines.
 The code is based on a project of mr. Jahnke, which works only for 1D case though.
-Thus, I extended his code in order to work for 2D case aswell.
+Thus, I extended his code by doing some work in 2D Isogeometric Analysis with THB.
+Specifically, I calculate all the necessary values in order to construct stiffness matrix and rhs, like the determinant of global and of local Jacobian.
+I managed to solve the Poisson problem, but the refinement has some bugs.
+Also, some examples for the 1D case are included below.

 2D THB-Spines refinement